 The domestic cat is known for being affectionate and loving towards their owners, while the bobcat is known for being an excellent hunter.

 The hybrid is said to be just as affectionate as the domestic cat, but also has a high prey drive which makes them great at hunting.
+If you are looking for a unique pet that will provide you with years of companionship and entertainment, then this may be the perfect choice for you!

 Can a House Cat Get Pregnant by a Bobcat?